Things to Consider When Choosing an IPv4 Lease Provider

 4. Abuse management

 When you choose to lease IPv4 addresses, they must be clean.
 Reliable IPv4 lease providers are supported by abuse prevention teams that constantly monitor and maintain IP reputation to prevent spam and other types of IP address abuse.
-Make sure that your chosen marketplace ensures professional abuse mitigation support and vows to evaluate every client who wants to monetize or lease IPs.
+Make sure that your chosen marketplace ensures professional abuse observability and vows to evaluate every client who wants to monetize or lease IPs.

 5. General IP address management